Its-treason/insomnia-plugin-git-integration/README.md

 ⚠️ This plugin is currently under development.
 It is recommended to backup Insomnia data before using it.

+## I want your feedback!

+I need your feedback to further improve the Plugins features and usability.
+If you have any Issue or Ideas please [open a new issue](https://github.com/Its-treason/insomnia-plugin-git-integration/issues/new).

 ## Features

 - Export and Import Insomnia projects
-- Manage projects with git, without leaving Insomnia
+- Manage projects with git, without leaving Insomnia.
+(Pull, Push, Commit)

 ## Requirements

 - The `git` binary must be installed
-- Credentials must be setup for pushing and pulling changes
+- Credentials must be setup for pushing and pulling commits

 ## How to use

 ### Setup with existing project

 - Open the collection overview of the existing project.
-- Click on `Create` and in the dropdown choose `Configure folder location`
+- Click on `Create` and in the dropdown choose `Configure project`

 ![](https://cdn.discordapp.com/attachments/693228572286124085/1090742892953354372/Screenshot_2023-03-29_225814.png)

-- Choose a folder
+- Now choose a folder
-- You can init a git repository in the choosen folder or an parent folder.
+- You can init a git repository in the choosen folder or manualy in a parent folder.
   - The git repository is fully optional.
 You can just this plugin for importing and exporting

 ### Import project from git